dianacpg/react-redux-ts_activities_recorder/README.md

 ### API

 1. This app is build with fake json-server deployed in Vercel.
-You will need to create a new repository following [json-server-vercel]](https://github.com/kitloong/json-server-vercel) instructions.
+You will need to create a new repository and follow [json-server-vercel](https://github.com/kitloong/json-server-vercel) instructions.

 - Database json should follow the following structure example: